aptise/peter_sslers/README.md

 * `exception_redirect` - boolean, should we redirect on certain exceptions or raise?
 * `openssl_path` - the full path to your openssl binary (default `openssl`)
 * `openssl_path_conf` - the full path to your openssl binary (default `/etc/ssl/openssl.cnf`)
 * `certificate_authority` - the LetsEncrypt certificate authority. default is their staging. you'll have to manually put in the production.

 * `enable_views_public` - boolean, should we enable the public views?
 * `enable_views_admin` - boolean, should we enable the admin views?

 * `redis.url` - URL of redis (includes port)
-* `redis.prime_style` - MUST be "1"
+* `redis.prime_style` - MUST be "1" or "2"; see Redis Prime section below.
 * `redis.timeout.cacert` - INT seconds (default None)
 * `redis.timeout.cert` - INT seconds (default None)
 * `redis.timeout.pkey` - INT seconds (default None)
 * `redis.timeout.domain` - INT seconds (default None)

 # tools